AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/WGSLShaderGeneration.md

 python source/MaterialXGenWgsl/tools/mxgenwgsl.py --libraries libraries --out libraries --only mx_noise3d_float mx_sheen_bsdf
 ```

 A non-zero exit code means an unexpected node failed (a regression).
-Known fallback nodes in `EXPECTED_FALLBACK` are tolerated.
+Nodes listed in `skip_transpile.txt` are skipped entirely.

 ### What the transpiler does